 - After 3 hours, flip the chicken to BREAST UP, butter the skin, and sprinkle with sea salt, pepper, and 2 chopped sprigs each of thyme and oregano.

 - Roast another 30-45 minutes with HEAT UP to 350, and with lid OFF.

 - Let your chicken rest for a few minutes outside of the oven before cutting.

 - To make the herb infused gravy, strain out the juices from the bottom of the pan to a small sauce pan.
 Bring the juices to a simmer and whisk in your flour of choice.
 You will have to season salt and pepper to taste as well.

 Renee is a wife and mama of 3 girls five years old and under.
-She is passionate about raising the next generation of kids with a better understanding where their food comes from and how food affects their bodies.
-She is committed to teaching others that simple, real food can make positive changes in health and can be done on a (very) tight budget, all while making the kids smile.
+She is passionate about raising the next generation of kids with a better understanding of where their food comes from and how food affects their bodies.
+She is committed to teaching others that simple, real food can make positive changes in health and can be done on a tight budget, all while making the kids smile.
 Renee blogs at Raising Generation Nourished.

 Read My Comment Policy

 Approximately how much of the dried herbs should be used if I don’t have the fresh herbs?

 Hi Tara!
 Oh I would say a good tablespoon on the inside of the chicken, another TB for the top of the chicken, and a couple tsp for the gravy.
 Hope that helps 🙂